White Monastery: Foundation

+Middle Ages

-In the middle of the 8th century, the Arab governor Al-Kasim Ibn Ubaid Allah forced his way into the monastery church with his female concubine on horseback.
-This resulted in the concubine falling to the ground and eventually to her death along with the horse she was riding.
+In the middle of the 8th century, the Arab governor al-Qasim ibn Ubayd Allah forced his way into the monastery church with his female concubine on horseback.
+This resulted in the concubine falling to the ground and eventually to her death, along with the horse she was riding.

 The monastery served as a host for Armenian monks in the 11th and the 12th centuries.
 This is indicated in the inscriptions found on the paintings of the central apse of the church, which date between 1076 and 1124.
-Among these Armenian monks was the Armenian Vizier Bahram, who became a monk after having been banished from his office during the Caliphate of the Fatimid Al-Hafiz (1131-1149 AD).
-In 1168, the monastery was attacked by the Muslim commander Shirkuh.
+Among these Armenian monks was the artist Theodore of Kaysun, the Armenian Vizier Bahram, who became a monk after having been banished from his office during the Caliphate of the Fatimid caliph al-Hafiz (1135-1137).
+In 1168, the monastery was attacked by Shirkuh.

-The monastery underwent major restorations between 1202 and 1259 AD.
+The monastery underwent major restorations between 1202 and 1259.
 In the 13th century, in the work attributed to Abu al-Makarim, it is mentioned that the monastery included a keep, which was probably built during the Middle Ages to protect the monastery from the attacks of the desert's bedouins.
 Abu al-Makarim also tells of an enclosure wall around the monastery within which a garden full of all sorts of trees existed.
 The lack of literary manuscripts after the 14th century indicates that the monastery was in an advanced state of decline from that time onwards.
+According to al-Maqrizi, who called it both the "White Monastery" and the "Monastery of St Shenoute", mentioned that in the 13th century, it lay in ruins and only the church remained in use.

+Modern history

 The monastery was visited by Johann Michael Vansleb in 1672 and by Richard Pococke in 1737.
 Both of them made an incorrect attribution of the foundation of the monastery to Helena of Constantinople, Emperor Constantine's mother.
 During the second half of the 18th century, the southwest corner of the surviving church-complex collapsed.
 In 1798, the monastery was sacked and totally burned down by the Mamluks.
 The destruction was mentioned by the French traveler Dominique Vivant, who visited the monastery on the day following its destruction.
 In 1802, under the direction of Muhammad Ali, parts of the monastery were rebuilt.
 In 1833, Robert Curzon visited the monastery and left a written record of his visit.
 In 1893, Fergusson published a plan of the church complex.
 However, the most significant contributions to the study of the monastery and its church were made by such visitors as Wladimir de Bock (1901), C. R. Peers (1904), Flinders Petrie (1907), Somers Clarke (1912), and Ugo Monneret de Villard (1925).

 In 1907, the church complex experienced another repair which included the removal of the encrustation of brick work and the undercovering of the doorways.
 Then in the 1980s more restoration work took place on the walls and the columns of the church.